Free Printable Christmas Five Senses Book

 You could also use a drop of Thieves essential oil, or another holiday oil mix.

-Christmas Five Senses printable book page about smell.
+christmas five senses printable book page about smell.

-“Feel” the Evergreen
+Step 5: “Feel” the Evergreen

 Hot glue the sprig of evergreen tree to the page.
 I tried using a glue stick in a rush and it did not work.
 Stick to hot glue for this one.

-Christmas Five Senses book page about touch.
+christmas five senses book page about touch.

-“Hear” the Bells
+Step 6: “Hear” the Bells

 Thread two or three bells onto a pipe cleaner.
 Smaller bells work the best.
 Poke two holes near the center of the page and thread the pipe cleaner through to create a small loop to hold the bells.
 Tape down the ends of the pipe cleaner so that young hands don’t experience that particular sense of touch!
 Clip off the extra pipe cleaner and save it for the candy cane page and binding.

-Christmas five senses book page about sound.
+christmas five senses book page about sound.

-“Taste” the Candy Cane
+Step 7: “Taste” the Candy Cane

 Saving the best for last!
 Poke two holes in the page, as you did on the bell page, and thread the pipe cleaner through to create a loop to hold the candy cane.
 I tried simply cutting holes in the page and threading the candy cane through, but it caused the page to bend too much.

-Christmas five senses book page about taste.
+christmas five senses book page about taste.

 To assemble, glue the pages back-to-back, so that the bells end up on the back of the book.
 Otherwise, it could be too bulky and might not close well.